Evaluations

 • Often we see the best model at evaluating a task is not the best model at running the task.
 Using the best model for each job can improve your overall system.

-Add a Task Description
+Advanced: Customize a Task Description

 The evaluator model can almost always perform better if you give it a high level summary of the task.
 Keep this short, usually just one sentence.
 We'll add more detailed asks of the evaluators in the next section.

 Both Kiln eval algorithms give the model time to "think" using chain-of-thought/reasoning before generating the output scores.
-Your eval method defines an ordered list of evaluation instructions/steps, giving the model steps for "thinking through" the eval prior to answering.
+Your judge defines an ordered list of evaluation instructions/steps, giving the model steps for "thinking through" the eval prior to answering.
 If you selected a template when creating the eval, Kiln will automatically fill in template steps for you.
 You can edit the templates as much as you wish, adding, removing and editing steps.

 Advanced tactics for defining eval steps